-Implementation of this section shall be subject to COA-DBM-DILG-GCG-DMD J.C.
-No. 2015-01 dated January 8, 2015 and such other guidelines issued by agencies concerned.
+Implementation of this section shall be subject to COA-DBM-DILG-GCG-DND J.C.
+No. 2015-01 dated January 8, 2015 and such other guidelines issued thereon.

 Sec.
-81. Confidential Funds.
+75. Confidential Funds.
 Confidential funds authorized in this Act shall be released or disbursed only upon approval of the Department Secretary concerned.
 Agencies utilizing confidential funds shall submit to the President of the Philippines and both Houses of Congress a quarterly report on the accomplishments in the use of said funds.